parcapear/parca_recovery/readme.md

 ./install.sh
 ```

-Now in your terminal you must see a message about your username of ubuntu like this:
+Now in your terminal, you must see a message about your username of ubuntu like this:

 <img src="./Media/terminal-info.png"></img>

-After enter your username.
+After entering your username.
 If you don't remember, just put the next command in your terminal:

 ```bash
 # Let's check our username
 echo $USER
 ```
 And yeah, it will be all.
-Now just wait for complete the installation.
-In some cases you will be a prompt open askin about a installation confirmation. **Just put "ok" or "y"**, it depends the situation.
+Now just wait to complete the installation.
+In some cases, you will be a prompt open asking about an installation confirmation.
+Just put "ok" or "y", it depends on the situation.

 ### Customization

-Now after install completely all, it's time to modify our UI.
-For that we need to open our aplications and search for "Tweaks", if you have your system in spanish it could appear as "Retoques".
+Now after installing completely, it's time to modify our UI.
+For that, we need to open our applications and search for "Tweaks", if you have your system in Spanish it could appear as "Retoques".
 We'll see something like this:

 <img src="./gnome-tweaks1.png"></img>